neoclide/neovim/README.md

 NVIM_REMOTE_ADDRESS=/tmp/client-vim.sock vim -c 'source start.vim'
 ```

-`start.vim` add the project directory to vim's `runtimepath` and start the
+`start.vim` add the project directory to vim's `runtimepath` and connect to the
 server.

 Not work on windows yet.